bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 [server]: https://gohugo.io/commands/hugo_server

+## Editor usage

+Tips for a better editing experience with Hugo and the theme.

+### Auto-save delay
+Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
+When we are in the process of changing sensitive content like front-matter parameters this can easily bring down Hugo’s server, because Hugo can’t process inconsistent files.
+Then we have to restart the server, which is not a big deal, but gets annoying after a while.
+It’s better to set the auto-save delay to a bigger value, which lets us save consistent file versions manually.

-### Editor links {.h-tip}
+### Editor links in the local preview

 A few editors offer a protocol to open files with a special link.
-As of now, Perplex provides a link to open the content file in a local instance of _Visual Studio Code_.
+The theme provides a link to open the content file in a local instance of _Visual Studio Code_.
+This link is only present if Hugo runs in server-mode.
+It’s placed in the date at the top or the bottom of regular pages.
+Because taxonomy pages don’t show a date, the link is placed in the title.

-{{< mnote up=8 >}}
+{{< mnote up=14 >}}
 Links to other editors could be provided, too, if they offer this functionality.
 {{< /mnote >}}

-This link is only present if Hugo runs in server-mode.
-Then, its placed in the date at the top or the bottom of regular pages.
-Because taxonomy pages don’t show a date, the link is placed in the title.